zzzprojects/learn-orm/tutorials/dapper-transaction/async-operations.md

 }
 ```

-Let's run your application, and you will see we are getting the same result.
-This time we did it asynchronously.
+Let's run your application, and you will see that we are getting the same results.
+It is just that behind the scenes that we did it asynchronously this time.

  - Using async in Dapper is as seamless as the non-async versions.
  - Feel free to use whichever version you prefer.